-Methodology including the timeframes being reported (e.g. Component Outcome Measure denominator and numerator).
+Methodology including the timeframes Component Outcome Measure being reported (e.g. denominator and numerator).
 Example: Supervised Job Search Example: Number of people who obtain employment after completion of component.
 Example: Numerator will include those participants who obtained employment after completing component during the period of 10-1-2019 to 9-30-2020 Denominator will include the number of participants that participated in supervised job search during the period of 10-1-2019 to 9-30-2020.
 Supervised Job Search Number of participants who participated in Supervised Job Search and obtained employment.
-The numerator will include the number of participants who participated in Supervised Job Search and obtained employment during the period of 10/1/2022 to 9/30/2023.
-The denominator will include the number of participants enrolled in supervised job search during the period of 10/1/2022 to 9/30/2023.
+The numerator will include the number of participants who participated in Supervised Job Search and obtained employment during the period of 10/1/2023 to 9/30/2024.

+Methodology including the timeframes Component Outcome Measure being reported (e.g. denominator and numerator).
+The denominator will include the number of participants enrolled in supervised job search during the period of 10/1/2023 to 9/30/2024.
 Job Search Training Number of participants who participated in Job Search Training and obtained employment.
-Numerator will include the number of participants who participated in Job Search Training and obtained employment during the period of 10/1/2022 to 9/30/2023.

-Component Outcome Measure Methodology including the timeframes being reported (e.g. denominator and numerator).
-Denominator includes participants enrolled in job search training during the period of 10/1/2022 to 9/30/2023.
-Basic Education Number of participants who participated in basic education and obtained a General Equivalency Degree (GED) or High School Equivalency (HSE).
-Numerator will include the number of participants who participated in basic education and obtained a General Equivalency Degree (GED) during the period of 10/1/2022 to 9/30/2023.
-Denominator includes participants enrolled in basic education during the period of 10/1/2022 to 9/30/2023.
+Numerator will include the number of participants who participated in Job Search Training and obtained employment during the period of 10/1/2023 to 9/30/2024.
+Denominator includes participants enrolled in job search training during the period of 10/1/2023 to 9/30/2024.
+Basic Education Number of participants who participated in basic education to pursue a GED or HSE, and obtained a General Equivalency Degree (GED) or High School Equivalency (HSE).
+Numerator will include the number of participants who participated in basic education to pursue a GED or HSE, and obtained a General Equivalency Degree (GED) during the period of 10/1/2023 to 9/30/2024.
+Denominator includes participants enrolled in basic education to pursue a GED or HSE during the period of 10/1/2023 to 9/30/2024.
 Vocational Training Number of participants who participated in vocational training and obtained a credential.
-Numerator will include the number of participants who participated in vocational training and obtained a credential during the period of 10/1/2022 to 9/30/2023.
-Denominator includes participants enrolled in vocational training during the period of 10/1/2022 to 9/30/2023.
+Numerator will include the number of participants who participated in vocational training and obtained a credential during the period of 10/1/2023 to 9/30/2024.
+Denominator includes participants enrolled in vocational training during the period of 10/1/2023 to 9/30/2024.
 Work Experience Number of participants who participated in work experience and obtained employment.
-Numerator includes the number of participants who participated in work experience and obtained employment during the period of 10/1/2022 to 9/30/2023.
-Denominator includes participants enrolled in work experience during the period of 10/1/2022 to 9/30/2023.
-Employment Retention Services Number of participants who received job retention services for a minimum of 30 days and up to 90 days Numerator includes the number of participants who received job retention services for a minimum of 30 days and up to 90 days after
+Numerator includes the number of participants who participated in work experience and obtained employment during the period of 10/1/2023 to 9/30/2024.
+Denominator includes participants enrolled in work experience during the period of 10/1/2023 to 9/30/2024.

-Methodology including the timeframes being reported (e.g. Component Outcome Measure denominator and numerator). after employment was employment was obtained and obtained and retained retained employment for more than employment for more than 90 days during the period of 90 days.
-10/1/2022 to 9/30/2023.
-Denominator includes participants who received job retention services for a minimum of 30 days and up to 90 days after employment was obtained during the period of 10/1/2022 to 9/30/2023.
+Component Outcome Measure Methodology including the timeframes being reported (e.g. denominator and numerator).
+Employment Retention Number of participants who Numerator includes the number of Services received job retention services for a minimum of 30 days and up to 90 days after employment was obtained and retained employment for more than 90 days during the period. participants who received job retention services for a minimum of 30 days and up to 90 days after employment was obtained and retained employment for more than 90 days during the period of 10/1/2023 to 9/30/2024.
+Denominator includes participants who received job retention services for a minimum of 30 days and up to 90 days after employment was obtained during the period of 10/1/2023 to 9/30/2024.